named-data/ndn-101/docs/security/introduction.md

 Each subsection below describes one aspect of the NDN security model.

 - [Trust Model](./trust-model.md) - How does NDN define data trustworthiness?
-- [Signatures](./signatures.md) - How is the trust model realized with digital signatures?
+- [Signatures](./signatures.md) - How is the trust model implemented with digital signatures?